parkerdavis1/agave-portfolio/content/blog/ebird-bookmarklet/ebird-bookmarklet.md

 I only recently learned that [bookmarklets](https://thehistoryoftheweb.com/postscript/wait-whats-a-bookmarklet/) exist.
 A portmanteau of bookmark and applet, they are pieces of Javascript you can run from the address bar or be called from your bookmarks.
 The idea of running Javascript directly from the address bar sounds strange at first but has fun applications, literally.

 I previously built an alternative [Rare Bird Alert!](https://parkerdavis.dev/projects/rba/) web application whose primary feature was grouping rare eBird sightings by species into expandable `<details>` elements by pulling data from the public eBird API.
 Creating the same feature for your eBird [Needs Alerts](https://ebird.org/alerts) is a little trickier because it requires authentication and access to your personal eBird data.
-Instead of some convoluted login and CSV data upload system, how about we just modify the DOM on the actual eBird website to our liking and group sightings by species!
+Instead of some convoluted login and CSV data upload system, how about we just modify the DOM on the actual eBird website to  group sightings by species?

 ## Here it is